Beating Breast Cancer

 Like that, Whereas I could have and they’d be some, and they’d be some chemo therapists that would be.
-And I do know now, you know, since since I’ve started my focus or limiting that there’s some that are very supportive of how you can help yourself.
+And I do know now, you know since I’ve started my focus or limiting that there’s some that are very supportive of how you can help yourself.
 And, making sure that you are looking at what you’re eating and you’re on mute and what vitamins and minerals you’re getting into.

 Yeah, and why you might be lacking, which is really important.
 Yeah, yeah.
-So you got to the end of this sort of next round and you started to heal you How long were you in hospital and what happened after that after that part, so we can sort of
+So you got to the end of this sort of next round and you started to heal How long were you in the hospital and what happened after that after that part, so we can sort of

-Yeah, so I was in hospital for about two weeks.
-And then I got out of hospital and one of the realizations that I had was You know, I started to question all parts of my life, like, how did I feel about what I did? workwise Did that make me happy or did it not?
+Yeah, so I was in the hospital for about two weeks.
+And then I got out of the hospital and one of the realizations that I had was You know, I started to question all parts of my life, like, how did I feel about what I did? workwise Did that make me happy or did it not?

 And I started to realize that I actually liked being home with the children and, and seeing them after school and all these little moments that was almost like time was slowing down.
-And I realized that I needed to that that company wasn’t something that I wanted to do moving forward.
+And I realized that I needed that company wasn’t something that I wanted to do moving forward.

 And we all get many messages in different ways.
 And so at this time, it was just this name of this company computer heads, sorry, that’s my company, combo it and, and I thought that’s, that’s a silly name to pop into my head because they wouldn’t be interested in us.
 The fellow that ran combo, I felt had a different value system to me and I didn’t really know him very well.
 But we had competed against some jobs and so I just dismissed it.